KatieBarnes147/my-portfolio/README.md

 ## 🌟 About Me

 Hi!
-I’m Katie Barnes — a tech enthusiast with a background in criminal justice, digital forensics, and cybersecurity.
+I’m Katie Barnes — a cybersecurity and digital forensics professional with a unique foundation in criminal justice.
-Currently pursuing my Master's in Computer Science and Software Engineering at Merrimack College, I'm passionate about solving real-world problems through secure, elegant, and efficient code.
+I earned my M.S. in Computer Science & Software Engineering from Merrimack College, where I specialized in building secure systems and investigating digital threats.
+I’m passionate about protecting data, uncovering digital evidence, and developing technology that makes an impact.

 ---